 This training provides military and civilian mental health providers with information about key elements of the assessment process when treating military and Veteran couples.
 The components of an initial assessment will be reviewed with a specific focus on how aspects of military culture impact their relationships.
 In addition, a variety of assessment tools will be presented including self-report measures and genograms.

-- List two assessment tools that can be used with military and Veteran couples.
+- Specify two assessment tools that can be used with military couples.

-- Summarize the components of a comprehensive clinical interview with military and Veteran couples
+- Determine the components of a comprehensive clinical interview with military couples

 Military and Veteran Couples: Evidence-Based Approaches to Treatment